ballerina-platform/module-ballerina-ftp/docs/spec/spec.md

 _Issue_: [#2202](https://github.com/ballerina-platform/ballerina-standard-library/issues/2202)

 # Introduction
-This is the specification for the FTP standard library of [Ballerina language](https://ballerina.io/), which provides FTP client/listener functionalities to send and receive files by connecting to a FTP/SFTP server.
+This is the specification for the FTP standard library of [Ballerina language](https://ballerina.io/), which provides FTP client/listener functionalities to send and receive files by connecting to FTP/SFTP server.

 The FTP library specification has evolved and may continue to evolve in the future.
 Released versions of the specification can be found under the relevant Github tag.

-If you have any feedback or suggestions about the library, start a discussion via a Github issue or in the [Slack channel](https://ballerina.io/community/).
+If you have any feedback or suggestions about the library, start a discussion via a [GitHub](https://github.com/ballerina-platform/ballerina-standard-library/issues) issue or in the [Slack channel](https://ballerina.io/community/).
 Based on the outcome specification and implementation can be updated.
 Community feedback is always welcome.
 Any accepted proposal which affects the specification is stored under `/docs/proposals`.
-Proposals under discussion can be found with the label `type/proposal` in Github.
+Proposals under discussion can be found with the label `type/proposal` in GitHub.

 Conforming implementation of the specification is released and included in the distribution.
 Any deviation from the specification is considered a bug.